 Step Three

 Review the AmeriCorps Application Guide.
-Create your AmeriCorps profile and AmeriCorps application on my.americorps.gov.
+Create your AmeriCorps profile and application on my.americorps.gov.
 You’ll use this profile and application to apply to multiple positions.
 Here are our tips for a strong application:

 • Include your skills and experiences in your employment and volunteer history.